RobDWaller/ReallySimpleJWT/readme.md

 ### Factory Methods

-The `ReallySimpleJWT\Token` class also provides two Factory methods to gain access to the core `ReallySimpleJWT\Build` and `ReallySimpleJWT\Parse` classes.
+The `ReallySimpleJWT\Token` class also provides two factory methods to gain access to the core `ReallySimpleJWT\Build` and `ReallySimpleJWT\Parse` classes.

 ```php
 Token::builder(); // Returns an instance of ReallySimpleJWT\Build